Silisav3/airbnb-superhost/README.md

 *3. Is it necessary to download the whole repository to run the project?*

 No. As stated above, only **makefile** and the **src** folder is required.
-As this project is part of a course, We put the paper and gen/output folder here as it helps to report our results.

-When you run make locally, you will find the same resulting directory structure as described in [Repository overview](#repository-overview).
+As this project is part of a course, we put the paper folder here as it helps to report our results.
+The creation of other folders will be taken care of by make.
+Thus, after you run make locally, you will find the same resulting directory structure as described in [Repository overview](#repository-overview).

 *4. How can you run the whole project with only a single command "make"?*